pystander/pystander/README.md

 - 🏫 Recent CS graduate
 - 🔎 Self-motivated learner with an inquisitive mind
 - 🤖 Interested in AI/ML stuff, especially in DL, NLP, and CV
-- 🏆 Contestant of competitive programming
+- 🏆 Active participant of competitive programming contests
-- 🎮 Probably an "old-school" gamer
+- 🕹️ Probably an "old-school" gamer

 ## 🌐 Languages